 This scholarship is open to any college student who has been diagnosed with heart disease or a congenital heart defect.
 Jessica was born with pulmonary valve stenosis, a congenital heart defect that can be quite serious.
 The defect affected her throughout her life.
 Her award-winning essay, Lonely Heart, chronicled her second operation at 17, which occurred in high school.
 Her first surgery was as an 18-month-old.

-In her video interview with us (hyperlink to this video), Jessica said her faith helped her get through the fear of a surgery.
+In her interview with us, Jessica said her faith helped her get through the fear of a surgery.
 “My faith was a huge part of my recovery,’’ she said.
 She was terrified of the surgery and its effects, as well as if she would survive it.

 “God gave me peace about that.
 He also have me the strength to physically and emotionally recover.”

 She detailed the arduous physical journey, but then poignantly revealed the lonely personal journey one makes after this kind of surgery: “America needs to understand that, though a heart defect can be fixed with a scalpel and stitches, a lonely heart after the trauma of cardiac surgery requires time and empathy to recover.”